An Implicit GNN Solver for Poisson-like problems: Methodology

-\textit{Fixed-point problem} One step of message passing only propagates information from one node to its immediate neighbours.
-In order to propagate information throughout the graph, previous works \cite{ds_gps} repeatedly performed the message passing step, i.e., looped over the function $h_\theta$, either for a fixed number of iterations or until the problem converges.
-Iterating until convergence amounts to solving a fixed-point problem $H^* = h_\theta\left(H^*,~G\right)$.
-Hence we propose to leverage Implicit Layer Theory and to use some black-box RootFind procedure to directly solve the fixed-point problem:
+where LN stands for the Layer Normalization operation \citep{layer_normalization}, which consists in normalizing each sample in the minibatch such that the features in the sample have zero mean and unit variance.
+This operation plays a crucial role in stabilizing $h_\theta$ by constraining its output, resulting in more efficient computation of the subsequent fixed point problem. \\\\ \textit{Fixed-point problem} \quad One step of message passing only propagates information from one node to its immediate neighbours.
+In order to propagate information throughout the graph, previous works \citep{ds_gps} repeatedly performed the message passing step, i.e., looped over the function $h_\theta$, either for a fixed number of iterations or until the problem converges.
+Iterating until convergence amounts to solving a fixed-point problem

+Hence we propose to use a black-box root-finding procedure to directly solve the fixed-point problem:

-This approach eliminates the need for a pre-defined number of iterations of $h_{\theta}$ and only requires a threshold precision of the RootFind solver, resulting in a more adaptable and flexible approach.
-To solve Equation (\ref{rootfind_eq}), Newton's methods are the methods of choice, thanks to their fast convergence guarantees.
-However, to avoid the costly computation of the inverse Jacobian at each Newton iteration, we will use the quasi-Newton Broyden algorithm \cite{broyden}, which uses low-rank updates to maintain an approximation of the Jacobian.
+This approach eliminates the need for a predefined number of iterations of $h_{\theta}$ and only requires a threshold precision of the root-finding solver, resulting in a more adaptable and flexible approach.
+Additional information concerning the motivations behind the use of a fixed point solver can be found in \ref{implicit_models}, particularly in Figure \ref{fig:architecturetypes}.
+To solve \eqref{rootfind_eq}, Newton's method is the method of choice, thanks to its fast convergence guarantees.
+However, to avoid the costly computation of the inverse Jacobian at each Newton iteration, we will use the quasi-Newton Broyden algorithm \citep{broyden}, which uses low-rank updates to maintain an approximation of the Jacobian.
+It is important to note that, regardless of the chosen root-finding solver, the algorithm starts with the initial guess $H^0$. \\\\ \textbf{Decoder} \quad The decoder $D_\theta$, designed as an MLP, maps a final latent variable $\widehat{H} \in \mathcal{H}$ to a meaningful physical solution $\widehat{U} \in \mathcal{U}$.

-\textit{Final latent state} The final latent variable $\widehat{H}$ is obtained by combining the output $H^*$ from the ``Interior-Neumann" process with the initial latent state $H^0$, which was held constant for Dirichlet boundary nodes:

-\textbf{Decoder} \quad The decoder $D_\theta$ maps a final latent variable $\widehat{H} \in \mathcal{H}$ to a meaningful physical solution $\widehat{U} \in \mathcal{U}$.
 This trainable function is designed as an inverse operation to the encoder.
 Indeed, the decoder projects back the latent space $\mathcal{H}$ into the physical space $\mathcal{U}$ so that we can calculate the various losses used to train the model.